Jubatian/rrpge-spec/specs/boot.rst

 Mixer peripheral
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most registers are initialized to zero except the followings:
+Most registers are initialized to zero except the following:

-- 0x0005: 0x0558 (Partitioning: 256 samples for sources, 2048 for destination)
 - 0x0009: 0x0100 (Amplitude)